-Immediately following Harakiri, TCM will present another Masaki Kobayashi/Shinobu Hashimoto collaborative samurai epic of enormous stature and emotional wealth, Hidden Gem #62 Samurai Rebellion at 1:15am (technically Monday morning) PST.
+Immediately following Harakiri, TCM will present another Masaki Kobayashi/Shinobu Hashimoto collaborative samurai epic of enormous stature and emotional wealth, Hidden Gem #62 Samurai Rebellion at (late evening) 1:15am PST.

 The 1975 summer blockbuster Jaws is a film I’m kind of in the middle about.

-Like the famous director's first commercially viable feature-length picture, Duel, it's an accomplished and engaging piece of action-adventure storytelling.
-The talented showman Steven Spielberg also cleverly manipulates the premise into one of an overly-simplified demonized entity vs. heroic do-gooders, the latter who must, therefore, "save the day" by destroying the former (predatory beast).
-This premise, on reflection, is facile, naive, and lacks the personal backstory, depth, and complexity of say, another tale of seafaring obsession, Moby Dick.
+Somewhat like the famous director's first commercially viable feature-length picture, Duel, it's an accomplished and engaging piece of action-suspense storytelling.
+A key difference, however, is that unlike Duel’s vehicular object of menace, Jaws’ monster of the deep is far less enigmatic.
+The talented showman Steven Spielberg cleverly manipulates the premise into one of an overly-simplified demonised creature vs. heroic do-gooders, the latter who must, therefore, "save the day" by destroying the former (predatory beast).
+This premise, on reflection, is facile, naive and lacks the personal backstory, depth and complexity of say, another tale of seafaring obsession, Moby Dick.
 I still think one would have to work pretty hard not to succumb to the story's adventurous, medieval-like quest and affable characters to find it un-enthralling.
-Plus there's a truly terrifying scene, perhaps the film's most effective, where practically no action takes place: A crewmember's personal recounting of his fateful service onboard the U.S.S.
+Assists from Verna Fields’ editing and John Williams’ music prove to be of immense support.
+Plus there's a truly terrifying scene, perhaps the film's most effective, where practically no action takes place, a crew member's personal recounting of his fateful service onboard the U.S.S.
 Indianapolis.
 Readers can read more about, and watch this amazing scene here.
 To be taken in by the film's other thrills and chills, be onboard TCM (updated) Monday, February 13 at 7:15pm PST.
 TCM's current monthly schedule can be confirmed, and its time zone adjusted in the upper right-hand corner, by clicking on the above image.

 TCM has scheduled another rather obscure film well worth seeing.
 This time, it's Hidden Gem #54 Patterns with dynamite performances from an exceptional cast, especially the three male leads: Van Heflin, Ed Begley, and Everett Sloane, who all exhibit voracious appetites for their Rod (The Twilight Zone) Serling created dynamic parts.
 The dramatic fireworks are set to go off Saturday, September 24 at 7:15pm PST.